langchain-ai/langchain/docs/getting_started/llm_chain.md

 chain.run("colorful socks")
 ```

 There we go!
-There's the first chain.
+There's the first chain - an LLM Chain.

-That is it for the Getting Started example.
-As a next step, we would suggest checking out the more complex chains in the [Demos section](/examples/demos)
+This is one of the simpler types of chains, but understanding how it works will set you up well for working with more complex chains.